SPECTRE: Video games

-SPECTRE is shown but never mentioned by name,in the game GoldenEye: Rogue Agent.
-Instead, it is referred to as a "powerful criminal organisation."
-It is depicted as being much more powerful than it was in any of the films or books, possessing a massive undersea black market known as "The Octopus", a large lair built into an extinct volcano and resembling Karl Stromberg's Atlantis lair from The Spy Who Loved Me.
-There are also the personal structures of its members such as Auric Goldfinger's Auric Enterprises facility and casino and Dr. No's Crab Key.
-SPECTRE also possesses extremely advanced technology, such as virtual reality and energy generators in its volcano lair.
+SPECTRE is shown but never mentioned by name in the game GoldenEye: Rogue Agent.
+Instead it is referred to as a "powerful criminal organisation."
+It is depicted as being much more powerful than it was in any of the films or books, possessing a massive undersea black market known as "The Octopus", a large lair built into an extinct volcano, resembling Karl Stromberg (Curd Jürgens)'s Atlantis lair from The Spy Who Loved Me.
+Also included are the personal structures of its members, such as Auric Goldfinger's Auric Enterprises facility and casino and Dr. No's Crab Key.
+SPECTRE also possesses extremely advanced technology, such as virtual reality and energy generators in its volcanic lair.

-Although the From Russia with Love video game mirrors much of the plot of the eponymous film, it uses an organisation called OCTOPUS rather than SPECTRE to avoid copyright issues.
+Although the From Russia with Love game mirrors much of the plot of the eponymous film, it uses an organisation called OCTOPUS rather than SPECTRE to avoid copyright issues.

 Comics

 A version of SPECTRE similar to the novels was featured in the comic strips published in the Daily Express newspaper between 1958 and 1983.
 The organisation however didn't appear in the comic books until Eidolon, a miniseries published by Dynamite Entertainment in 2016, written by Warren Ellis and illustrated by Jason Masters.
 In this comic, SPECTRE has a World War II organisation that is mostly defunct.
 Loyalists endured as plants and sleeper agents in the aftermath of a Warsaw Pact surge, waiting for the right moment for SPECTRE to have a reformation and resurgence.